The Texture Layer is a special map layer that adds an image as a flat map to the scene.

 The new texture is added as a new layer in the scene editor.
 If the texture is not visible in the 3D viewport, right-click on the texture layer and choose.

-Texture layers (like all map layers) can not be selected in the 3D viewport directly, but only via the scene editor.
+Texture layers (like all map layers) can't be selected in the 3D viewport directly, but only via the scene editor.

 Setting map parameters in the InspectorTo change the parameters of a map, select the map layer in the scene editor, and look for its parameters in the Inspector.